 - Increases the ecological handprint through impact on society,

-- Practices consistency and credibility,
+“Do good and talk about it”, - Practices consistency and credibility,

 Economic, social and ecological sustainability go hand in hand.